poojasingla104/file-reading-solution/README.md

 a) run the gradle command on terminal that’s gonna run the task ‘execute’ ./gradlew clean execute

-b) run the class FileReadingSolution that have main() method.
+b) run the class readtextfiles.FileReadingSolution that have main() method.